-Dr. Barbara Romzek is recognized for her expertise in the area of public management and accountability with emphases on government reform, contracting, and network service delivery.
+Dr. Barbara Romzek is an expert in the area of public management and accountability with emphases on government reform, contracting, and network service delivery.
 Her research has encompassed complex work settings, including NASA, Congress, the U.S. Air Force, and the National Nuclear Security Administration, as well as state agencies, local governments, and nonprofit agencies.
 Building upon her research on formal accountability, her recent work focuses on informal accountability in collaborative network settings.
 She is invited frequently to give presentations to international visitors on accountability and transparency in American government.

 Frederick Mosher Award from the American Society for Public Administration for the Best Article in Public Administration Review; John Gaus Award for Lifetime Achievement from the American Political Science Association.